 After passing the driving and maneuverability tests, drivers may go to a deputy registrar to be issued a driver license.
 The driver must surrender the TIPIC at this time.

 Upon failure of a driving or skills test, the applicant must wait seven days before retesting.
-After the fourth failure, the applicant must wait six months before he or she will be allowed to retest.

 If you have special accommodations for road testing, please contact a local driver exam station.